ams29/usstatecoverageapi/README.md

         ...
     ]
 }

 GET /

 Response:

-json
-Copy code
 {
     "message": "Welcome to the Carrier Rate Comparison API!"
 }

+---

 How to Interact with These APIs
-Send a POST request to the appropriate endpoint with a JSON body specifying the carriers or other parameters.
+1. Send a POST request to the appropriate endpoint with a JSON body specifying the carriers or other parameters.
-Receive a JSON response with the requested comparison data.
+2. Receive a JSON response with the requested comparison data.
-Use the GET / endpoint to verify the API is running and to receive a welcome message.
+3. Use the GET / endpoint to verify the API is running and to receive a welcome message.

 Note: The structure and fields of the response are consistent across these APIs, designed for easy integration into your applications.